clutch70/NostalgiaForInfinity/README.md

 Please see iterativ's [original](https://github.com/iterativv/NostalgiaForInfinity) page for intended ReadMe contents.
 Only custom changes are documented here.

 ## Short Branch
 For use with *3S or *5S tokens.
 Essentially, replaces the BTC informative pair with BTC3S/USDT.
+Wildly untested.

 ## Auto Fork Sync Workflow
 Implement the merge-upstream.yml workflow and its required scripts/merge.sh bash script to enable automatic updates